cryptobeta001/Multisync-Docker-Full-Guide/README.md

 ---
     sudo systemctl stop synchronizer-cli
-(Info: wanted to update something)
+(Info: wanted to update something do this first)

 ---